yagayyavig/Web_Dev_Term-2_Project/README.md

 4. <subs groups> - This task is responsible for creating subgroups and showing them

+5. <subs.ejs and sub.ejs> - This task is responsible for getting sub group and converting it ejs

-5. <comments> - This task is responsible for creating comments on posts and showing them on the posts
+6. <comments> - This task is responsible for creating comments on posts and showing them on the posts

 Shrey Dhand